+Audrey Lagauche

-Audrey Lagauche Group Cocoa Sustainability Manaaer Touton SA
+Group Cocoa Sustainability

+Manager Touton SA

 Our standard is based on our experience of sustainable supply chains and our understanding of customer needs and market requirements.
 We have reached sufficient maturity to combine all this experience into a single (and inalienable) asset, unique to our group: this standard is OUR EXPERTISE.

-TOUTON

-GROUP
+TOUTON GROUP

-REDUCING ENVIRONMENTAL IMPACTS ENGAGING WITH
+REDUCING ENVIRONMENTAL IMPACTS ENGAGING WITH COMMUNITIES

 ACTING ETHICALLY

 ANNEXES

-INCLUSIVE
+SUSTAINABILITY REPORT 2022/2023

 To maintain a relationship of trust with our suppliers and contribute to their economic development

 FINANCIAL INCLUSION

-Access to financial services - Financial literacy
+Access to financial services

+Financial literacy

 FARMING AS BUSINESS

 Training & coaching

 Access to inputs

 DIVERSIFIED INCOME

 Income generating activities

 Crop diversification

-Aari-preneurs

-COLLABORATIVE

-SUPPLY
+Agri-preneurs

 To work towards climate-friendly and resilient agriculture

 RESILIENT FARMING

 Regenerative agriculture

-IPM/Agra/CSA...
+IPM/Agro/CSA...

 Crop rejuvenation & renovation

 Tree tenure

 SUSTAINABLE LANDUSE

 Deforestation Risk Assesment

 Biodiversity protection

 Forest restoration & regeneration

 Water Management

 ENVIRONMENTAL STEWARDSHIP

 Carbon mapping & measurement

 GHG remediation & reduction

-SOCIAL POSITIVE

-champion human rights and community empowerment in our supply chains
+To champion human rights and community empowerment in our supply chains

 DECENT WORK ENVIRONEMENT

 Workers rights (Forced labour prevention)

 Working conditions

 PROTECTED CHILDREN

+Child labour prevention

-Quality education
+- Quality education

 EMPOWERED PEOPLE

+Gender/ Women empowerment

+Parenting training

 RESILIENT COMMUNITIES

-Access to hygiene and health services

-Access to food, nutrition & water

-EFFICIENT SYSTEMS

-IMS

-M&E

-Procurement (quality, volume, certification)

-Research

-Client support

-Risk assessment and management

-TRANSPARENT CHAINS

-Traceable supply chains

-"Know your farmers"

-& Know your suppliers"

-approach (mapping, socio-eco survey...)

-ENGAGED PEOPLE

-- Community engagement E consultation Team's capacity building Dedicated teams Ethical and responsible business practices

-- Strong partnerships

-At Touton, we are aware that our own resilience depends on a value proposition that takes into account and responds to today's challenges and the related needs and expectations of our customers.
+- Access to hygiene and health services · Access to load, nutrition & water At Touton, we are aware that our own resilience depends on a value proposition that takes into account and responds to today's challenges and the related needs and expectations of our customers.
 The creation and implementation of our Standard are part of this dynamic.
 This tool will provide an internal framework and vision for our teams by explaining what sustainability means for us.

 It is also aimed at our external stakeholders, who need to understand how we think about and define sustainability.

 Our standard is based on 4 pillars:

-Economic and social development, Climate resilience and environmental protection, Protection of basic rights, Management and transparency of the supply chain. and at several intervention levels:
+Economic and social development,

+Climate resilience and environmental protection,

+Protection of basic rights,

+Management and transparency of the supply chain.

+and at several intervention levels:

-- A minimum level of compliance that covers the common core, - · A sliding scale of intensity, • A broad spectrum allowing for the standardisation of actions ranging from simple risk analysis to the implementation of a corrective programme over several years.
+- A minimum level of compliance that covers the common core, - A sliding scale of intensity, - A broad spectrum allowing for the standardisation of actions ranging from simple risk analysis to the implementation of a corrective programme over several years.
 From the same common core of mandatory compliance, this standard enables us to establish a tailor-made assessment programme for our supply chains.
 A pilot test phase was successfully carried out for cocoa this year in Côte d'Ivoire with one of our customers.